Ceici92/CeciliasBlog/content/posts/Lecture4.md

 Today, it is one of the most used application on our smartphones, and mixed reality would really enhance its utilisation.
 Indeed, instead of turning down our eyes from the road to see where to go, we could directly see the directions and the time left to arrive on top of the environment.
 The directions would also be clearer than on a map, we would see more easily wich street to take.
-Moreover, with this app we could easily see where to find restaurants, shops, bars, and cafés around us, along with information about them : the rating, the average price, the type of food thhey serve, etc...
+Moreover, with this app we could easily see where to find restaurants, shops, bars, and cafes around us, along with information about them : the rating, the average price, the type of food thhey serve, etc...

 Another category of worldwide used applications is the communication apps.
 Whatsapp is the most used app in 2020.